quarkiverse/quarkus-azure-services/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This repository hosts Quarkus extensions for different Azure Services.
+You can check the [documentation of these services](https://quarkiverse.github.io/quarkiverse-docs/quarkus-azure-services/dev/index.html).

 The following services are implemented: